 310 THERMODYNAMICS.
-S. An introduction to concepts of work and heat, properties of a pure substance, first law, second law, entropy, thermodynamic relations, mixtures, and an introduction to statistical thermodynamics.
+S. An introduction to concepts of work and heat, first law, properties of a pure substance, irreversibility and availability, thermodynamic relations, and mixtures and solutions, with applications to heatpower cycles.
 Prerequisites: Mathematics 212 and Physics 226 or 206.
 Staff.